Recording and Playback¶

 The right double-arrow skips forward to the next changed data value

-The scrubber is a slider that allow direct positioning to any point in time to view different parts of the recording
+The slider allows for direct positioning to any point in time to view different parts of the recording

 The loop switch turns on playback looping, that is, the playback will run over and over until stopped